xiyupeng/AmpliCI-UMI/README.md

 # Options <a name = "options" />

 Options of AmpliCI can be found in [here](https://github.com/DormanLab/AmpliCI#options).
-Below we list options specific for AmpliCI-UMI.
+Below we list options specific for DAUMI.

 - `--partition`: Use a partition file when estimating errors.
 The partition file contains cluster assignment of each read.
 Reads assigned with the same number are in the same group.
 We can use either true partition or UMI-induced partition file to generate a better error profile.